v0.2.0 · Mac & Windows · MIT license

 +

-Why a native Mac app instead of Electron?
+Why native apps instead of Electron?

 +